dymaczew/fs20icam/LabGuides/Exercise2/README.md

 icam-kubernetes-resources-k8monitor-54876594c5-9xvzs   2/2     Running   0          48s
 ```

 This concludes the exercise.
-Your managed cluster has now the Kubernetes data collector deployed and reports data back to the IBM CLoud App Management server.
+Your managed cluster has now the Kubernetes data collector deployed and reports data back to the IBM Cloud App Management server.
 In the next exercise you will explore what data is monitored for different resource types.

 [Go back to the Table of Contents](../../README.md)